Azure/doAzureParallel/docs/01-getting-started.md

 2. A Batch Account within the Resource Group called 'doazureparallelbatch'
 3. A Storage Account withing the Resource Group called 'doazureparallelstorage'

-You can change the default names by passing additional parameters into the manage_account.sh script.
+You can change the default names by passing additional parameters into the manage_account script.
 More information is available by running the command below.
 ```sh
 /bin/sh manage_account --help
 ```